entroform/style-chemistry/README.md

 ### SuperSet

-SuperSet is a map of Sets.
-They key is the "name" of the set.
+A SuperSet is a map of Sets.
+They key is the "name" of the Set and the value is a Set.

+The Element colors below is an example of a SuperSet:

 ```scss
 $colors: (